wattmatters/ha-sigenergy-automations/peak-export-control-state-machine/README.md

 ---

+## What it does

+Gated on `battery_control_owner == 'peak_export'`:

+- **RELEASE** — battery SoC at or below the protective floor: returns to Maximum Self-consumption mode and disables Remote EMS
+- **ACTIVE** — battery SoC above the protective floor: enables Remote EMS, sets Command Discharging mode, and calculates an adaptive export rate every minute
+- **Default** (SoC exactly at boundary, or sensor unavailable): releases safely rather than leaving stale state

+Both ACTIVE and RELEASE force-reset the charging limit to the live rated charging power sensor on every cycle — peak export never uses charging, but must not strand that number for whichever automation takes over next (see the [state machine README](../battery-control-state-machine/)'s "baseline reset" principle).

+---

 ## What changed from the original

 This is not a pure refactor — it includes a deliberate behaviour change found during the redesign review.